-While a slow relationship might frustrating today but also remember that moving too fast can burn out a relationship quickly.
-So, how slow is too slow in a relationship?
+While a slow relationship might seem frustrating today, remember that moving too fast can burn out a relationship quickly.

-The ‘speed’ depends upon the type of people involved in a relationship.
 Some can wait forever for some things to happen while for others, even a single month is unbearable.
 However, make sure that you and your partner want the same things from this relationship.

 Before We Begin